milofultz/milofultz.github.io/_posts/2021-11-13-selection-sort-6502.md

 ---
 layout: post
-title: 📊 Insertion Sort with 6502 Assembly
+title: 📊 Selection Sort with 6502 Assembly
 description: Implementing a sorting algorithm in Assembly is a pain, and the difficulty made it fun.
 summary: Implementing a sorting algorithm in Assembly is a pain, and the difficulty made it fun.
 comments: true
 tags: project
 ---

 This also uses [Minicube64][] to run, so a lot of this is necessary for that architecture.
-If you want the meat and potatoes, check out the `ENUM`, the variable initialization, and the `InsertionSort` label and see how it all works.
+If you want the meat and potatoes, check out the `ENUM`, the variable initialization, and the `SelectionSort` label and see how it all works.

 ```assembly
 include "64cube.inc"